Hailin Li

 2025-2026 MA Painting, Royal College of Art, London, United Kingdom

-Supported by the Basil H. Alkazzi Scholarship Award
+Supported by Basil H. Alkazzi Scholarship Award

 2020-2024 BFA, Tufts University, Massachusetts, United States